APPLYING FOR CERTIFICATION

 Peer Support and Recovery Supports

-Step 1: Determine What Level of Recovery Housing You Operate
+Step 1: Determine Your Level of Recovery Housing

 The first step to becoming an ORH Associate is to determine what level of recovery housing you operate.
 Your recovery house level is mainly based on what level of support you offer, what type of staffing and/or oversight your house has, and if you offer formal programming at the recovery house.